KeruZheng/nnUNet_Keru/Training & Evaluation.md

 CUDA_VISIBLE_DEVICES=3 nnUNetv2_train DATA_FOLD_CODE 3d_fullres(MISSION: ) 4 -device cuda -num_gpus 1
 ```

+nnU-Net employs 5-fold cross-validation to train all U-Net configurations, enabling it to ascertain post-processing techniques and ensemble strategies for the training dataset.That's why we need to train for 5 fold [0 1 2 3 4].
+This methodology enhances the generalizability and robustness of the model by averaging the performance across different subsets, thereby mitigating overfitting and ensuring that the model performs well on unseen data.
 ### 2D U-Net
 For FOLD in [0, 1, 2, 3, 4], run:
 ```